BrotherFatcake/notes/MongoDB/Mongoose.md

 //Use strict
 "use strict";

-//Create a constant to import(require) express
+//Create a constant to require express

-//Create a constant to import(require) mongoose
+//Create a constant to require mongoose

-//Create a constant to import/require morgan for logging
+//Create a constant to require morgan for logging

 //mongoose Promise to use global ES6 Promises

-//Create const of PORT, DATABASE_URL to import(require) config.js
+//Create const of PORT, DATABASE_URL to require config.js

-//Create const of {model} to import(require) models.js.  {model} = model name defined in models.js
+//Create const of {model} to require models.js.  {model} = model name defined in models.js

 //Create constant that creates a new app instance by calling top level express function